danielsaidi/website_danielsaidi/collections/_posts/2009/2009-09-19-show-all-files-in-finder.md

 ```

 This will reconfigure and restart Finder, which upon a restart will now show you
-all files, hidden or not.
-To revert and hide these files again, run this command:
+all hidden files.
+To hide these files again, just run this command:

 ```
 defaults write com.apple.finder AppleShowAllFiles FALSE